Warta Poznań: Interwar period (1918–1939)

 The interwar period was Warta's golden era and Warta was a leading football team in Poland.
 Between 1922 and 1928, Warta was always in the top three teams in the Polish football championship (there was no championship in 1924).
 Finally, with the Hungarian coach Béla Fűrst in charge, Warta won its first Polish football championship in 1929.
 In that season, Warta won 15 out of 24 league matches, it lost fewest goals of all teams (33) and it had - jointly with Cracovia - the best goal difference (+25).

 The global economic crisis of 1929 negatively affected Polish sports clubs, including Warta.
 Despite these difficulties, throughout the 1930s, Warta was again in the top three football clubs in the top division on four occasions.
 In 1932, Kajetan Kryszkiewicz and Friedrich Scherfke were jointly the top goal scorers in the league, with 15 goals each.
 Other sports disciplines also fared well.
 In 1920, the Poznań municipal government handed over large sports grounds to Warta.
 Warta launched new sports sections, including field hockey (1923), boxing (1924), swimming (1928) and ice hockey (1930).
 Warta's boxing team won the Polish championship 11 times and Warta's athletics team won the Polish championship five times.

 Warta Poznań encouraged innovations in sports in the inter-war period.
 In 1929, the victorious Warta match against the Dutch champions Philips Eindhoven (today's PSV Eindhoven) was the first football match broadcast on Polish radio (Warta won 5–2).
 In September 1933, the Warta match against Legia Poznań was the first football match in Poland to be played using artificial lighting.

 Polish teams did not yet participate in annual European football club competitions, but the Warta team travelled abroad on many occasions to play friendly games and to take part in football tournaments.
 Every year, various football teams from Germany, Hungary and elsewhere travelled to Poznań to play Warta.
 In September 1934, for example, FC Milan (today's AC Milan) travelled to Poznań to play against Warta (Warta lost 1–3).

 World War II (1939–1945)

 At the start of World War II in 1939, the football season was interrupted and was never completed.
 The club was forced to suspend its operations.
 Poles were not permitted to participate in organised sports events during the German occupation, but some Warta football players clandestinely took part in an unofficial Poznań football championship in 1940 and 1941, with games played on football pitches on the outskirts of town.

 During the war, the German occupiers destroyed many documents and club mementos.
 Some former Warta sportsmen and board members were murdered in German concentration camps.
 For example, former Warta footballers Marian Einbacher and Adam Knioła were murdered in the Auschwitz concentration camp, while former Warta club chairman Stanisław Broniarz was murdered in the Gross-Rosen concentration camp.
+Three pre-war players, Marian Spoida, Konrad Ofierzyński and Telesfor Banaszkiewicz, were among Poles murdered by the Soviets in the large Katyn massacre in April–May 1940.